MicrosoftDocs/powerapps-docs/powerapps-docs/developer/data-platform/webapi/query/select-columns.md

 The primary key property is always returned so you don't need to include it in your `$select`.
 In this example, `accountid` is the primary key.

-Other property values may also be included.
+Other property values may also be included in the response.
 In this case, the `_transactioncurrencyid_value` [lookup property](../web-api-properties.md#lookup-properties) for the related [Currency (TransactionCurrency)  table/entity reference](../../reference/entities/transactioncurrency.md) is included because `revenue` is a currency property.

 ### Which properties are available?